Upcoming Programs & Events

 The Local Advocacy Working Group works to strengthen the position of architects in the building industry by identifying and promoting the issues, policies, and positions important to the profession, the business, and the practice of architecture.

-Join your colleagues and friends for a day of golf followed by lunch, prizes, and more!
-The outing will be held at Pebble Creek, an 18-hole golf course in Cincinnati.
-The AIA Cincinnati Golf Scramble helps support chapter programs that benefit the local architectural community including continuing education, professional development, and local advocacy efforts.
+The AIA Cincinnati Clays Outing helps support chapter programs that benefit the local architectural community including continuing education, professional development, and local advocacy efforts.

 Local Advocacy Working Group